 (Top) 1-The Church of the Holy Trinity at Leighton, Powys, designed by W.H.
 Gee of Liverpool.
 (Middle) 2-The Fowl House of 1861, repaired by the Landmark Trust.
-(Left) 3-Leighton Hall from the north these had children either, so Thomas Levland's next provision was for the children of the Bullins' sister Dorothy, who in 1809 had married John Naylor (who died in 1815).
+(Left) 3-Leighton Hall from the north Between 1845 and 1888 the Leighton Hall estate, near Welshpool, was developed by John Naylor as a model of mechanised agriculture.
+Many farmbuildings remain-on a scale unparalleled elsewhere in Britain-around the house and church designed by W. H. Gee of Liverpool.